nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 We will first go through a list of questions to ask and what information to gather prior writing the profile.
 Not all questions will be relevant to your cluster, however it should cover a range of common set of cluster specifications.

+## Does an institutional profile already exist

+First you should check nf-core/configs an institutional config exists!
+If you see any issues with it, or it's not working for you - contact the person who originally made it.

+If no config already exists, continue with this tutorial!
 ### At what level should the institutional profile be designed

 Various institutions have different structures in the way clusters are accessed by different groups.